yonigibbs/elm-i18next-gen/README.md

 ## Overview
 TODO

+## Usage
+TODO

+## TODO
+* Sanitise file/function/parameter names:
+  * Capitalisation.
+  * Check what elm-i18next does with non-standard parameters (e.g. spaces, non-standard chars, etc).
+* Handle duplicates (functions and modules).
+* Validation of supplied target folder:
+  * Valid path, not a file, etc.
+  * Take in arg for what to do if target folder already exists (and isn't empty)?
+* Allow parameter delimiter to be configured (currently hard-coded to `Curly`).
+* Handle translations with fallbacks.
+* Allow to work with older versions of Node (which didn't have recursive folder creation).
+* Handle errors at top level?
+Or just let exceptions bubble up (and be displayed on the console)?
+* TODOs in the code.
+* Consider moving to TypeScript?

+## Maintaining
 ### Note for IntelliJ users
 When first opening the project, you might see some warnings about unresolved variables in node-specific code: